A silhouette of a person with a scarf blowing on a hillside.

 Why UWE Bristol?

-Attend talks from creative professionals and visit photographers' studios, agencies and picture libraries.
-Showcase your work to talent scouts and potential employers at the final year Degree Show and graduate with an impressive portfolio of work.
+With strong links to innovative regional photography organisations such as Bristol Photography Festival and IC Visual Lab, you'll gain valuable industry connections.
+You'll also showcase your work to talent scouts and potential employers at the final year Degree Show and graduate with an impressive portfolio of work.

 Where can it take me?